PrivSecLabs/LimaCharlieLab/README.md

 ## Objective

 The LimaCharlie Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to show the installation process with powershell and cmd commands of the LimaCharlie Sensor within a Endpoint Detection and Response (EDR) system, generating test telemetry to mimic real-world attack scenarios.
+The primary focus was to show the installation process with powershell and cmd commands of the LimaCharlie Sensor on an Endpoint, generating test telemetry to mimic real-world attack scenarios.

 ### Skills Learned

-- Advanced understanding of EDR concepts and practical application.
+- Advanced understanding of EDR concepts and installation.
 - Proficiency in analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.